Why Spotify Wrapped Works and How You Can Do It Too

 Around the first of December every year, Spotify sends more than 150 million users a shareable recap of what they’ve listened to over the year.
 Whether you’re curious who your top artists are or just want to know exactly how many times your friend played “Fortnight” on repeat, Wrapped is a fun way to celebrate music and community.

 So what was on your 2024 playlist: Beyonce’s “Texas Hold Em,” Hozier’s “Too Sweet,” or maybe the soulful sounds of Benson Boone’s “Beautiful Things”?
 Probably some Sabrina Carpenter.
-You might be surprised what’s in your Wrapped — but either way, you’ll probably want to share it.
+You might be surprised what’s in your Wrapped — but either way, you’ll certainly want to share it.

 For marketers, there’s a lot to learn here.
 Spotify Wrapped shows how the right combination of personalization, visuals and shareability can create a flywheel of engagement for users.